MiguelPires/polyglot/README.md

 ## Usage

-Polyglot can be used a stand-alone application or it can be imported as a module.
+Polyglot can be used a stand-alone application, it can be imported as a module or it can be used as a backend script producing JSON.
 Furthermore, there is a debug unknown languages option and several flags to choose from.

 ### Arguments